 and const

 or arrow functions.
-You’ll
+In

-need to use old-school JavaScript from the turn of the century.
+JavaScript from the turn of the century.

 The test above shows how you run JavaScript code in DukPy: you just